Filter by Date

-III E, II B 1 a, III C
+III E, III C, II B 1 a

 Thanks to the stupidity of the mob which assembled last Saturday evening at the Pacific hotel, the election which will take place two weeks hence, has been much simplified.
 The Pharisaic scoundrels, who constantly have the words honesty and virtue on their tongues, while cheating the poor taxpayers, have disclosed themselves as a "Know Nothing" Party and have declared war against all the Germans and Irish Catholics.

-This declaration of war by the nativist [gap] the declaration of war [gap] French in 1870.
+This declaration of war by the nativist mob will find the Germans as united as the declaration of war by the French in 1870.
 A number of German citizens have attempted to form an alliance with the nativists, but they have been repulsed with scorn.
 An assembly of street urchins, thus writes the paper on these few Germans, could not behave themselves in a more tactless manner, than the majority of the convention members.
 This convention has brought about a complete rupture between the two main elements of our population.
 The glove has been thrown in our face.
 As men of honor we shall seek revenge.

 Thanks to the stupidity of the mob which assembled last Saturday evening at the Pacific hotel, the election which will take place two weeks hence, has been much simplified.
 The ...